 In fact, it almost did.
 In 2012, I fainted at a club, knocked myself unconscious, and post-concussion syndrome pushed me into a manic-depressive state.
 When I received proper medical help, they discovered lurking nerve damage, medicated me correctly and that’s when my life started to change.

-I moved away from my life in Vancouver, B.C. and relocated to Los Angeles after meeting my future husband, Kevin, on Twitter.
-There, I found my voice, uncovered my purpose, and started gaining visibility.
+I moved away from my life in Vancouver, B.C., and relocated to Los Angeles after meeting my future husband, Kevin, on Twitter.
+There, I found my voice, uncovered my Dharma, and started gaining visibility.

 Enter Phase Two, which is where YOU may find yourself today.

-For the first time in my healing journey, I truly devoted myself to the inner-work, diving deeper than ever before.
-I started a profound exploration with plant-medicine that led me to a 14-day plant-medicine journey in the Amazonian jungles of Peru with the Shipibo Tribe, and there, I uncovered my lack of self-trust.
+For the first time in my healing journey, I truly devoted myself to the inner work, diving deeper than ever before.
+I started a profound exploration with plant and amphibian medicine in 2018 that led me to my first 14-day plant-medicine journey in the Amazonian jungles of Peru with the Shipibo Tribe in 2019, and there, I uncovered my lack of self-trust.

 Now I know differently.
-The inner-work creates the results I desire.
+The inner work creates the results I desire.
 My gifts are powerful and transformational, no matter what the demand.
 The number of followers doesn’t matter.
-What matters is connection, intimacy, loyalty, and truly taking the time to SEE and hear my audience and clients.
+What matters is connection, integrity, intimacy, loyalty, and truly taking the time to SEE and hear my community and clients.

 You cannot perform your way to leadership.
 You either are a leader, or you’re not.
 Don’t just talk about it.
 Be about it.